-The church grew faster than the population through a series of revivals up to latter half of the 19th century.
-From that point onwards growth slowed until decline set in during the 20th century.
+The church grew faster than the population through a series of revivals up to the latter half of the 19th century.
+From that point onwards, growth slowed until decline set in during the 20th century.
 Its growth and decline pattern follows that of classic institutionalism.

 Membership Growth and Revival

 Figure 1 shows the membership of the Welsh Presbyterian Church with the known revivals of the period superimposed.
 From 1850 the membership data is recorded by Currie et al. and Brierley.
 The data up to 1850 is estimated by assuming its growth follows a similar pattern to the parallel Methodist movement in England, which has data for that period and the known data point of zero in 1735.
 The revivals are categorised according to their geographical influence: local, regional and national.
 The national ones are split into extended, for those where the beginning and end are hard to determine due to slow geographical mobility; and intense, where faster communications led to a quicker spread of revival fire.
 Sources for these revivals include Evans E. (1967, 1969, 1985); Jones D.G.
 (2001); Bennett R. (1969).